data-science-for-biotech/python-novice-inflammation/setup.md

 ## Obtain lesson materials

 1. Download [exercises.zip][zipfile]
-2. Create a folder called `exercises` on your Desktop.
-3. Move downloaded files to `exercises`.
+2. Move downloaded files to `Desktop`.
-4. Unzip the files.
+3. Unzip the files.

-You should see two folders called `data` and `code` in the `exercises` directory on your Desktop.
+You should see two folders called `data` and `code` in the newly created `exercises` directory on your Desktop.

 ## Launch Python interface